liyongjian5179/debug-tools/README.md

 Upgrade based on `https://github.com/nicolaka/netshoot.git` project .

-And, I've added some commonly used debug tools, such as redis-cli , mysql, java( jps, jstack, jmap, jinfo...) ,jq...
+And, I've added some commonly used debug tools, such as redis-cli , mysql ,jq...

 ```bash